 With war comes wounds, and dogs helped veterans (and others) after the World War 1.
 Germany pioneered the use of dogs to help guide veterans who were blind.
 By 1927, an estimated 4,000 Germans were using guide dogs!

 After World War One, Germany issued these stamps in honor of the Oldenberg school for training guide dogs.
-The image shows a veteran being helped by his dog.
-He uses both the traditional cane and also a harness for the dog.
-It's not clear why the dog is behind him, but it's perhaps because that was the easiest way to show the silhouette easily on the stamp.
-In this context, "Fuhrer" does not refer to Adolph Hitler, but instead, it just means the word "leader".
-Thus, the translation (very roughly) translates as "He leads him from sidewalk to sidewalk".
-(Image courtesy of the Imperial War Museum.)
+The images show veterans being helped by their dogs, using both the traditional cane and also a harness for the dog.
+Some of the stamps use the word, "Fuhrer," but in this context, the word does not refer to Adolph Hitler, but instead, it just means the word "leader".
+Thus, one of the stamps has the translation (very roughly) translates as "He leads him from sidewalk to sidewalk".
+(Images courtesy of the Imperial War Museum.)

 In the 1930s the Swiss Army began training dogs for avalanche and snow rescue and in World War II, all sides of the conflict started training dogs for military work.

 Thus, when US soldiers came back from World War II, some of them were experienced dog trainers.
 Some of these ex-servicemen started teaching classes for civilian dog owners.
 (Image of this U.S. Army soldier and his military working dog is courtesy of the National Museum of Health, USA).

 The Past 40 Years

 A wild animal such as a dolphin cannot be effectively trained through punishment or negative reinforcement, but rather, they are trained through the use of positive reinforcement.
 Once dog trainers realized the results that these other trainers were getting, the benefits of positive reinforcement and the hazards of punishment became clearer to many more people and then modern dog training methods really took off.